HTV04/mmlc-dac-extractor/README.md

 - Make sure the latest version of Python 3 is installed at https://python.org.
 - Place "mmlc_mm_extractor.py" in the same direcotry as the MMLC (Proteus.exe)
   - **IMPORTANT:** Make sure that the Proteus.exe version is "v1.1.1.29" (you can check this in the file's properties).
+  - For good measure, verify the integrity of your MMLC installation via Steam.
 - Run the script.
 ROMs named Mega Man followed by their respective numbers (except for the first Mega Man, which won't be followed by a number) will appear in the same directory, followed by an .nes extension.
 - These ROMs can be played in NES emulators.